 Join us for the ZERO BRINE Workshop!

-This workshop addresses water re-use and brine stream valorization and aims at matching brine producers with users of regenerated minerals.
+This workshop is held in the context of the EIP Water Conference 2019, in Zaragoza, Spain and addresses water re-use and brine stream valorization and aims at matching brine producers with users of regenerated minerals.
 The workshop also presents an online platform that facilitates these match-ups.

 11 December 2019